ksdisch/NFL_Totals-MachineLearningModel/README.md

 # NFL Over/Under Prediction Machine Learning Model

 ## Topic
-- Binary prediction of whether the total points in an NFL game will be more or less than the total set by the oddsmakers.
+We will use binary classification/supervised machine learning to predict whether the total points in an NFL game will be more or less than the total set by the oddsmakers.

-## Reason We Selected This Topic
+## Reason(s) We Selected This Topic
 -

 ## Data Source(s)